danny-avila/LibreChat/docs/install/apis_and_tokens.md

 ### Create a Service Account:
   - Go to [https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?walkthrough_id=iam--create-service-account#step_index=1](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?walkthrough_id=iam--create-service-account#step_index=1)
   - Select or create a project
-  - Enter a service account name and description
+  - Enter a service account ID (required), name and description are optional
   - Click on "Create and Continue" to give at least the "Vertex AI User" role
   - Click on "Done"
 ### Create a JSON key, rename as 'auth.json' and save it in /api/data/: